Fast, free, expert help 24×7×365 1-800-222-1222

 - Keep calm, do not run and keep the affected extremity elevated during transport to a medical facility.

 Many veterinarians now carry rattlesnake anti-venom and rattlesnake vaccines for dogs and other pets that are bitten.
-Contact your veterinarian for more information.
+Contact a veterinarian for more information.